kadivar/laravel-passport-sms-grant/README.md

 }
 ```

 In this example, the app is able to authenticate a user based on an `phone`  and ``verifyCode property from a submitted JSON payload.
 It will return `null` or a user object.
 It also might throw exceptions explaining why the token is invalid.
-The `byPassportSmsRequest` catches any of those exceptions and converts them to appropriate OAuth exception type.
+The `byPassportSmsGrantType` catches any of those exceptions and converts them to appropriate OAuth exception type.
 If an `phone` is not present on the request payload, then we return `null` which returns an **invalid_credentials** error response:

 ```json
 {